AI Computing Platform Laboratory

 - Neural Processing Unit (NPU), domain-specific hardware, FPGA

-- quantization, pruning, and knowledge distillation
+- Quantization, pruning, and knowledge distillation

 - Hardware-aware neural architecture search (HW-Aware NAS) and neural architecture accelerator search (NAAS)